 - 3. Insert the air line through the spring seat and spacer. - 4.
 Slide the air clamp onto the cut air line. - 5.
-Push the air line onto the stem, covering all the barbed section (see fig. 7).
+Push the air line onto the stem, covering all the barbed section (see fig. 8).
 With pliers slide the air line clamp forward until it fully covers the barbed section. - 6.
 Repeat process for the right side. - 7.
-Drill a 5/16 " hole for the inflating valves and mount as illustrated.
-The rubber washer is for an outside weather seal (see fig. 9). - 8.
-Route the air line along the control arm and frame to the inflation valve location and cut off the excess. - Slide a clamp onto the air line and push the air line over the fitting, covering all the barbs.
-With pliers slide the air line clamp forward until it fully covers the barbed section (see fig. 10). - 10.
+Drill a 5/16 "hole for the inflating valves and mount as illustrated.
+The rubber washer is for an outside weather seal (see fig. 10). - 8.
+Route the air line along the control arm and frame to the inflation valve location and cut off the excess.

+- Slide a clamp onto the air line and push the air line over the fitting, covering all the barbs.
+With pliers slide the air line clamp forward until it fully covers the barbed section (see fig. 11). - 10.
 Raise the axle or lower body until the air springs lightly touch the upper spring seat and lower spacers. - 11.
-Check the tail pipe clearance and insure that it is at least 2-3 inches from the air springs.
+Check the tail pipe clearance and ensure that it is at least 2-3 inches from the air springs.
 If necessary, loosen the clamps and rotate or move to obtain additional clearance.
-If you are installing this kit on a Honda Odyssey see page 6 for instruction on how to install the heat shield.
 Reattach the shock absorbers if removed earlier in the installation.

-DO NOT INFLATE AIR SPRINGS BEFORE READING THE MAINTENANCE AND OPERATION SECTION.
+DO NOT INFLATE AIR SPRINGS BEFORE READING THE MAINTENANCE AND SERVICING SECTION.